 You may find it helpful to start with the education section of your resume.
 List your school and dates attended, as well as:

-Relevant coursework: Have you taken classes that relate to the job you’re applying for (or from your job description research)?
+Relevant coursework: Have you taken classes related to the job you’re applying for (or from your job description research)?
 Be sure to list them.

 GPA: A strong GPA (typically a 3.5 or higher) can show employers that you have the skills and work ethic to succeed in the job.

-Academic achievements: Also include anything else that demonstrates your ability to succeed academically—making the dean’s list or the National Honor Society for example.
+Academic achievements: Include anything else that demonstrates your ability to succeed academically—making the dean’s list or the National Honor Society for example.

 Extracurricular activities: Focus on the activities that align with the job listing.
 Involvement in student council, for example, could demonstrate leadership skills, collaboration, and problem-solving.
 Playing a team sport shows that you can collaborate and manage your time.